Slavery in medieval Europe: Baltic slave trade

 The Baltics appears to have been a center of slave trade, as well as a slave supply source, already during antiquity.

 The role of the Baltics in the European slave trade is more documented during the middle ages.
 In the middle ages, the Baltics became a religious border zone as one of the last remaining Pagan areas in Christian Europe.

-This was significant in the context of the slave trade, since both Christians and Muslims banned the enslavement of people of their own religion, but Pagans were viewed a legitimate targets of enslavement for sale to both Christians and Pagans, which made them the most lucrative choice for slave trade.
+This was significant in the context of the slave trade, since both Christians and Muslims banned the enslavement of people of their own religion, but pagans (polytheists) were viewed as legitimate targets of enslavement for sale to Christians, Muslims, and other pagans, which made them the most lucrative choice for slave trade.

-Up until the Christianization of the Baltics in the 13th century, therefore, the Baltic people were viewed as legitimate targets of slave trade from the surrounding slave traders, such as the vikings from the West and the Rus of the Kievan Rus' slave trade from the East.
+Up until the Christianization of the Baltics in the 13th century, therefore, the Baltic people were viewed as legitimate targets for surrounding slave traders, such as the Vikings from the West and the Kievan Rus slave trade from the East.

-Since both Christians and Muslims banned the enslavement of people of their own faith but viewed pagans as legitimate targets for slavery, the pagans of northeastern Europe became highly targeted by the slave traders when the rest of Europe had become Christian by the 12th century.
-The pagan Lithuanians, Latvians, Estonians, Livonians, and Latgallians raided each other, Ingria and Novgorod during the 12th and 13th centuries, and sold war captives south to the Black Sea slave trade.

-The Christian Rus' merchants of the Kievan Rus' slave trade captured pagan Estonians to sell them as slaves; the latter, as pagans, were viewed as legitimate targets.